JackAce/Roulette-System-Catalog-Data-Entry-Guidelines/README.md

 Enter the bets as laid out by Alex at the beginning of the video.
 Click on the casino chip value and click on the bet being made.

+### Recording Betting Tiers for "Multi-Tier" Strategies

+**NOTE:** If this system is a "Multi-Tier" system, you *only* need to record the FIRST betting tier.
+A "Multi-Tier" system is a system where multiple bets increase or decrease according to how that individual bet performs.

+For example, you might have a system where you bet one unit each on Red and Even at the same time.
+If a bet loses, then you Double the bet.
+If a bet wins, then you reset to 1 unit.
+This can result in a TON of different permutations that would be nearly impossible to track.
+You only need to record the results for the first tier under `bettingTiers`.

 ![Curly Brackets](img/405-rba-brackets.png)

 Once the bet is complete click on the curly brackets on the lower-right part of the screen.
 You may need to hide the GoogleAds at the bottom of the web page to see the text box that appears.